lactose/js_ci_tests/README.md

-This is the test repo for headless testing with casperjs
+xThis is the test repo for headless testing with casperjs